KhronosGroup/OpenXR-Tutorials/README.md

 ### Building the Tutorial Website

 The tutorial website is built with [Sphinx](https://www.sphinx-doc.org), a Python-based documentation build tool.
-To build the website, set the CMake variable `XR_TUTORIAL_BUILD_DOCUMENTATION` to `TRUE` and install the following Python modules:
+To build the website, set the CMake variable `XR_TUTORIAL_BUILD_DOCUMENTATION` to `TRUE`.
+Set the CMake variable `BUILD_ALL_EXTENSIONS` to `FALSE` if you only intend to build the documentation and might be missing requirements for graphics APIs.
+Install the following Python modules:

 ```
-pip install sphinx
+pip install sphinx==6.1.3
 pip install breathe
 pip install myst-parser
 pip install sphinxcontrib-jquery
 pip install sphinx-copybutton
+pip install sphinxcontrib-mermaid
 pip install reuse
-pip install sphinxcontrib-mermaid
 ```

 Now build the project `Sphinx` from the command line or your IDE.